dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q05.md

 # BEGIN PROB

-(1 point) What is the probability that today's String string has the last three letters matching the first three letters, like BAMBAM or GOOGOO, if we know that the first letter matches the fourth letter?
+What is the probability that today's String string has the last three letters matching the first three letters, like BAMBAM or GOOGOO, if we know that the first letter matches the fourth letter?